Freelancing skills

 3. Shopify Development

-Shopify developers build sites and apps for the popular ecommerce platform.
+Shopify developers build sites and apps for the popular ecommerce platform, helping store owners improve functionality and find new ways to monetize your Shopify store.
 Some freelancers are hired by site owners and others are hired by agencies and resellers.

 4. Search Engine Optimization (SEO)